P-ASilva/ETL-Ocaml/README.md

 ## Project Structure

-### DataProcessing.ml: Pure Functions for ETL Processing
+### Lib : DataProcessing.ml: Pure Functions for ETL Processing

 The `DataProcessing.ml` file contains a set of pure functions designed to process and transform order-related data as part of an ETL (Extract, Transform, Load) pipeline.
 The module defines three primary record types: `order`, `order_item`, and `order_total`, which store structured information about customer orders, their corresponding items, and computed totals.
 The functions provided in this module focus on parsing CSV data into structured records, filtering orders based on specific criteria (such as status or origin), and computing total order values, including taxes.